-The fearless benjamin lay: the quaker dwarf who became the first revolutionary abolitionist (Sept.
-2017)
+The fearless benjamin lay: the quaker dwarf who became the first revolutionary abolitionist (pub date: September 5, 2017)

 This book chronicles the transatlantic life and times of a man who in 1738 became one of the first ever to demand a total, unconditional emancipation of all enslaved people worldwide.
 Prophet, philosopher, and vegetarian, Lay affirmed the equality of all living things as he rethought the ethical foundations of human life.
 See all books »

 In the footsteps of the rebels